ronanlevesque/GulPress/README.md

 **GulPress** is packed with a lot of goodies.
 Below is a list of all the things it will do for you:

 - Livereload on PHP, JS files and images changes (requires [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension).
-- Sass files compilation
+- Sass files compilation and autoprefix
 - ES6 syntax support (including modules - recommended)
+- JS sourcemaps
+- JS tests with `gulp jshint`
+- JS and CSS minification
 - JPG, PNG, GIF and SVG optimization
-- JS and CSS minification
-- JS tests with `gulp jshint`
 - Notifications system.

 ## Folders structure

-It can be easily changed inside `gulpfile.js` to match your preferences.
+Please note, this can be easily changed inside `gulpfile.js` to match your preferences.

 <pre>yourtheme
 |&mdash; css